 Much of the world—including the United States—faces increasing conflict as Earth’s human population continues to grow but the supply of good, clean water decreases.
-Water shortages and the struggle to determine how much should be allotted to agriculture, industry, recreation, wildlife, and drinking uses have sparked legal and policy battles.
-In addition, pesticides, pollution, invasive species, and climate change and droughts threaten the availability of good, clean water.
-Resolving these complex issues requires the best scientific information and training of natural resource scientists, managers, engineers, and policymakers.
+Water shortages and the struggle to determine how much should be used for agriculture, industry, recreation, wildlife and drinking have sparked legal and policy battles.
+In addition, pesticides, pollution, invasive species, climate change and droughts threaten the availability of good, clean water.
+Resolving these complex issues requires the best scientific information and training of natural resource scientists, managers, engineers and policymakers.

-The University of Nebraska-Lincoln is using its NSF grant to train master’s and doctoral students in understanding resilience of agro-ecosystems, particularly the Platte River Basin in Nebraska.
-The NRT students come from multiple disciplines—the natural, computational, engineering, agricultural, and social sciences—to study panarchy theory, adaptive management, novel sensing technologies and modeling, and policy interventions.
-They strive to develop tools that can collect, synthesize, and analyze data to inform decisions and policies for managing water resources.
+The University of Nebraska-Lincoln NRT program trains master’s and doctoral students in understanding resilience of agricultural ecosystems, particularly the Platte River Basin in Nebraska.
+The NRT students come from multiple disciplines—the natural, computational, engineering, agricultural and social sciences—to study panarchy theory, novel sensing technologies and modeling, adaptive management and policy interventions.
+They strive to develop tools that can collect, synthesize and analyze data to inform decisions and policies for managing water resources.
 They hope to keep the Platte River Basin and other agro-ecosystems healthy and resilient for all who depend upon them now and for generations to come.

 Guest speaker at trainee meeting: Jerry Hudgins, electrical and computer engineering professor, on wind energy

 Guest speaker at trainee meeting: Scott Benson, Manager of Resource and Transmission Planning at Lincoln Electric System, on the electric grid, integrated marketplace for electricity and integration of renewables